BAJEDDI/TPJSPservlet/README.md

 Once you have the webpage up and running, you can start using it:

-- **View Machines**: Access the webpage to see a list of existing machines with their reference, brand, and price.
+- **View Machines and Rooms**: Access the webpage to see a list of existing machines with their reference, brand, and price, and rooms with their ID and code.

-- **Add Machines**: To add a new machine, click on the "Add Machine" button and enter the reference, brand, and price.
+- **Add Machines and Rooms**: To add a new machine or room, click on the "Add Machine" or "Add Room" button and enter the required information.

-- **Delete Machines**: To remove a machine, select it from the list and click on the "Delete" button.
+- **Delete Machines and Rooms**: To remove a machine or room, select it from the list and click on the "Delete" button.

 ## Contributing